Competitive Advantage of Huffman and Shannon-Fano Codes: Introduction

 In a probabilistic game where multiple players are each rated by a numerical score, one way to designate a particular player $A$ as being superior among their fellow competitors is by ``expected score optimality'', where no other player $B$ can obtain a better score on average than the score of $A$.
 A second way, called ``competitive optimality'', occurs if for every other player $B$, the probability of $A$ scoring better than $B$ is at least the probability of $B$ scoring better than $A$.
 That is, $A$ has a nonnegative ``competitive advantage''

 over all other players $B$ (where tie scores are ignored).
-In this paper we obtain results about competitive advantage and optimality when lossless source coding is viewed as a game, source codes are the players, the numerical score is the length of the codeword of a randomly chosen source symbol, and a codeword length is deemed to be better than another if its length is shorter.
-We first formalize some terminology and definitions and then explain the history of the problem and our results.
+In this paper we obtain results about competitive advantage and optimality when lossless source coding is viewed as a game, source codes are the players, the numerical score is the length of the codeword of a randomly chosen source symbol, and shorter codeword lengths are better.

+The most direct motivation for our study is its immediate connection to the results of Cover~\cite{Cover-1991} on the competitive optimality of Huffman codes for dyadic sources, and follow-up papers by Feder~\cite{Feder-1992} and Yamamoto and Itoh~\cite{Yamamoto-Itoh-1995}, all of which appeared in these \textit{Transactions}.
+Cover showed that Huffman codes were competitively optimal for dyadic sources but was unable to extend his results to non-dyadic sources, and instead allowed a (suboptimal) one-bit ``handicap'' in such cases in~\cite{Cover-1991}, as did Feder in~\cite{Feder-1992}.
+Our analysis explains why they were were unable to extend the results beyond dyadic sources.
+Also, this material has become standard subject matter in the widely-used Cover-Thomas textbook~\cite{Cover-Thomas-book-2006}.

+Our results directly connect to the well-studied ``Game of Twenty Questions'', which has become a standard example for most information theory classes, also appearing in~\cite{Cover-Thomas-book-2006}.
+The game consists of a player trying to deduce which value of a discrete source was selected.
+When viewed as a competition between two players, one player ``wins'' (respectively, ``loses'') if that player asks fewer (respectively, more) questions that the opponent, and otherwise ``ties''.
+One analysis of the game seeks a strategy (analogous to a prefix code) for a player that minimizes the average number of questions needed to deduce which value of a discrete source was selected.
+It has been shown that by representing question-asking strategies as prefix codes, Huffman codes are optimal in this sense.
+Using the same prefix code representation, the results of our paper instead apply to the question of which of two competing strategies is more likely to win.

+As another example related to the competitive analysis approach, optimal stock portfolio selection has been studied in the field of financial investment, both from the perspective of maximizing one's expected portfolio valuation and alternatively from a competitive viewpoint where one portfolio has a higher probability of being worth more than a competing portfolio~\cite{Bell-Cover-1980}.

+We also note an analogy from the game of golf, where one scoring method called ``stroke play'' (or ``medal play'') is similar to the average length of a variable length code, whereas an alternative scoring method called ``match play'' is analogous to competitive advantage~\cite{Banks-golf-book}.

+We next formalize some terminology and definitions and then explain the history of the problem and our results.
+Proof of many of the lemmas appear in the Appendix.